The best free fonts: Unusual fonts

 83. The Quick South St Font

-- Get The Quick South St Font from Cufon Fonts (opens in new tab)
+Best free fonts: The Quick South St Font

 Free for personal and non-profit use, this tech decorative font has unusual detailing and would be perfect or brining an individual edge to a range of projects.
 Donations to the creator are welcome.